Are you looking for a knowledge base plugin for WordPress?

-Heroic Knowledge Base, created by HeroThemes, is a top-notch knowledge base plugin for WordPress.
+Heroic Knowledge Base, is a top-notch knowledge base plugin for WordPress.
 It works with almost any WordPress theme, and is perfect for creating an effective, navigable knowledge base with live search capability.

 Plus, you get all the capabilities a robust knowledge base solution should have, like drag & drop article ordering, uploading attachments, website widgets, and content categorization.